brimdata/super/book/src/super-sql/type-fusion.md

 [_Type fusion_](https://openproceedings.org/2017/conf/edbt/paper-62.pdf)
-is a process by which a set of input types is merged together to form one output type where all values of the input types are subtypes of the output type such that any value of an input type is respresentable in a _reasonable way_ (e.g., by inserting null values) as an equivalent value in the output type.
+is a process by which a set of input types is merged together to form one output type where all values of the input types are subtypes of the output type such that any value of an input type is representable in a _reasonable way_ (e.g., by inserting null values) as an equivalent value in the output type.

 Type fusion is implemented by the [`fuse`](./aggregates/fuse.md) aggregate function.

+A fused type determined by a collection of data can in turn be used in a cast operation over that collection of data to create a new collection of data comprising the single, fused type.
+The process of transforming data in this fashion is called _data fusion_.

+Data fusion is implemented by the [`fuse`](./operators/fuse.md) operator.

-The simplest fusion function is a sum type, e.g., `int64` and `string` fuse into `int64|string`.
+The simplest fusion function is a
+[sum type](https://en.wikipedia.org/wiki/Tagged_union), e.g., `int64` and `string` fuse
+into `int64|string`.
 More interesting fusion functions apply to record types, e.g., these two record types
 ```